-- 4.6 We are consulting on this DPS to gather views on the best way to get people involved in the development of the LDP and to check whether there are any sectors that should be added to the consultation list set out in the DPS. - 4.7 This engagement process will continue alongside the development of the Evidence Report and Proposed Plan where the Council will undertake a wide range of engagement to gather the views of key stakeholders, hard to reach groups and the public at large. - 4.8 The Scottish Governments draft Development Plan Guidance recommends that through 'early engagement, connections and efficiencies can be made with other plans and strategies, such as the Local Outcomes Improvement Plan, Locality Plans, Regional and Local Transport Strategy, Local Housing Strategy, Strategic Housing Investment Plan or Local Economic Strategy to avoid consultation fatigue'. - 4.9 The Council is following this recommendation and will where possible engage on the LDP as part of wider consultations to ensure a corporate approach to evidence gathering and decision-making and avoid the consultation fatigue mentioned above. - 4.10 Prior to the development of this DPS, opportunities have already arisen to link with consultations at a regional scale such as the development of the HNDA process or in a more local context through a council residents survey or the discussions with focus groups as part of the development of the Local Housing Strategy.
+- 4.7 We are consulting on this DPS to gather views on the best way to get people involved in the development of the LDP and to check whether there are any sectors that should be added to the consultation list set out in the DPS. - 4.8 This engagement process will continue alongside the development of the Evidence Report and Proposed Plan where the Council will undertake a wide range of engagement to gather the views of key stakeholders, hard to reach groups and the public at large. - 4.9 The Scottish Governments draft Development Plan Guidance recommends that through 'early engagement, connections and efficiencies can be made with other plans and strategies, such as the Local Outcomes Improvement Plan, Locality Plans, Regional and Local Transport Strategy, Local Housing Strategy, Strategic Housing Investment Plan or Local Economic Strategy to avoid consultation fatigue'. - 4.10 The Council is following this recommendation and will where possible engage on the LDP as part of wider consultations to ensure a corporate approach to evidence gathering and decision-making and avoid the consultation fatigue mentioned above. - 4.11 Prior to the development of this DPS, opportunities have already arisen to link with consultations at a regional scale such as the development of the HNDA process or in a more local context through a council residents survey or the discussions with focus groups as part of the development of the Local Housing Strategy.
 These and other opportunities were taken and the following sets out the engagement that has already been undertaken.
+Groups or individuals who have already been involved in discussions with the LDP team may wish to have additional discussions and these requirements should be raised as part of this Participation Statement consultation exercise.